gregcaporaso/fq-manifestor/README.md

 │   └── 10583739-1_S72_L001_R2_001.fastq.gz
 ```

 In this case there are four samples, `07717ac5`, `08a10d08`, `091cbf06`, and `10583739-1`.
 The samples are grouped into per-sample directories, and there is a forward (R1) and reverse (R2) read file for each sample.
 This script will assume that the text before the first `_` in the fastq filenames (not the directory names) is the sample id.
+Note that the sample ID preceding the first `_` must be the same for both forward (R1) and reverse (R2) read.

 For example, the sample id that will be associated with the following files: